 Students pursuing careers as early childcare assistants (ECAs) know that they will one day be responsible for supervising and providing care to young children enrolled in preschools, daycares or kindergartens.
-They will be required to prepare daily activities which will help promote cognitive and physical development in children, which also involves monitoring and recording any progress made.
-Every professional early childhood assistant understands the importance of building meaningful relationships not only with the children they are supervising, but with their families as well.
+They will be required to prepare daily activities that will help promote cognitive and physical development in children, which also involves monitoring and recording any progress made.
+Every professional early childhood assistant understands the importance of building meaningful relationships not only with the children they are supervising but with their families as well.
 Continue reading for strategies on effectively communicating with parents as an ECA.

 The Importance of Good Parent Communication

 When early childcare assistants communicate with a child’s family, both parties should be able to collaborate and assess the child’s strengths and weaknesses while working together to come up with ways to better support him or her.
 And of course, anyone with an early childcare assistant diploma knows that a good parent-caregiver bond builds the foundation for a healthy education environment.
 When the parent makes a positive association with educators and the learning environment, this is inevitably reflected in the child’s attitude and level of success.

 ECAs recognize that the best and most effective way to communicate with a child’s parents is by having a two-way conversation.
 This can be accomplished either through a phone call or by meeting face-to-face.
 Meeting in person is preferred because it allows the ECA to listen to the parents directly and personally address any questions or concerns they might have.